-The Skyline R33 was introduced at the Tokyo Motor Show back in early 1993 and later went into production, replacing the previous 8th generation R32 skyline.
+The R33 Nissan Skyline was introduced at the Tokyo Motor Show back in early 1993 and later went into production, replacing the previous 8th generation R32 skyline.
 It was produced when the Gentlemen’s agreement limited major car manufacturers in Japan.
 This agreement defined the maximum speed should be under 276 horsepower.
 This agreement was to avoid horsepower war in countries where the speed limit was 62 mph.
 Still, this agreement was later broken by Honda in the U.S. None of the manufacturers, including Nissan, wanted to abide by the agreement.
-Most manufactures went beyond the stated horsepower figure but were ignored for the sake of harmony between the manufacturers involved in the agreement.
+Most manufacturers went beyond the stated horsepower figure but were ignored for the sake of harmony between the manufacturers involved in the agreement.

 The R33 Nissan Skyline was the first of its series to no longer be labelled as a “compact vehicle.”
 Under Japanese legislation, this determined the amount of tax liability of a vehicle based on the exterior dimensions.

 The R33 Nissan Skyline was in many ways better than the R32 in terms of performance, safety, and comfort.
 There was improved body stiffness and better weight distribution.
 Some models received the AWD ATTESA E-TS Pro system, which was an upgrade from the previous version and increased traction.

 The R33 is one inch wider and 4 inches longer than the previous R32.
 It has a more extended wheelbase and a lower stance.
 The car was also more aerodynamic as the fuel tank was lifted higher and the battery was moved to the trunk.
 The bumper had wider gaps, and the door beams were hollowed out.
 Body panels were made of high tensile steel.
 Aluminum was also used in the engine mounts, rims, and front and rear axles.
 These upgrades were to reduce the weight of the R33 due to the increased length and width.